wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-On music theory, there are some criteria that you can use to find out a chord name once you know the notes that are being played, the first thing to look at is the `tonic` (that's the main note of the chord, usually is the lower one, or you can say the one that is on the higher string number), after that you need to check the distance between the tonic and the other notes, and with that relationship you can figure out the chord name.
+On music theory, there are some criteria that you can use to find out a chord name once you know the notes that are being played, the first thing to look at is the `tonic` (that's the main note of the chord usually is the lower one, or you can say the one that is on the higher string number), after that you need to check the distance between the tonic and the other notes, and with that relationship you can figure out the chord name.

-If was going to keep typing it would get too techinical, so instead I'll share with you the full source that does that, and you can examine if you like:
+If was going to keep typing it would get too technical, so instead I'll share with you the full source that does that, and you can examine if you like:

 ```clojure